Best Places to See Monarch Butterflies in Southern California

 Monarch Butterflies in San Diego

-San Diego is a great place for viewing monarch butterflies because it has so many options to view them from both above and on the ground.
-There are several different sites in San Diego County that provide excellent opportunities to see these beautiful creatures up close.
+San Diego is an excellent place for viewing monarch butterflies because it has many options to spot them from above and on the ground.
+Several different sites in San Diego County provide ideal opportunities to see these beautiful creatures up close.
 These include:

 San Diego Butterfly Garden and Nature Reserve in Escondido, CA

-A perfect place for families with kids of all ages is San Diego’s largest natural history museum including an outdoor nature reserve that not only features plenty of beautiful wildlife but also interactive educational presentations and programs as well!
-You’ll find most visitors enjoying the lush gardens while watching butterflies fly above them or resting up against trees.
+A perfect place for families with kids of all ages is San Diego’s largest natural history museum, including an outdoor nature reserve that features plenty of beautiful wildlife and interactive educational presentations and programs!
+Most visitors will enjoy the lush gardens while watching butterflies fly above them or resting up against trees.